Azure/azure-sdk-for-python/doc/dev/mgmt/multiapi.md

 ### Why a multi-api package?

-Indeed, a simple solution would be to write down explictly what version of SDK supports what API version.
+Indeed, a simple solution would be to write down explicitly what version of SDK supports what API version.
 Example: 1.0 supports 2015-06-01, 2.0 supports 2017-07-01, etc. The story for customers then would be to pin the specific SDK version for the specific API version they need.
 However, this was considered unacceptable in an end-to-end scenario:
 - It means you cannot install in the same Python environment packages that would target different cloud (Python doesn't allow installation of different versions of the same package together).
 Azure CLI or Ansible supports for different clouds would then be extremely complicated.
 - This forces customers to use old SDK, that might have been fixed on different axis than API version (security fixes, new SDK features like async, etc.)
 - Customers rarely needs only one package, but a set of them (storage, compute, network, etc.) and having to keep track of the correct list of packages is challenging.